 By Open New York

-Especially in higher-density zoning districts (such as the zoning districts in Midtown Manhattan, the Financial District, downtown Brooklyn, and Long Island City), developers can even trade floor area with owners of adjacent (or, in rare cases – for example, involving landmarks – even non-adjacent) parcels of land, turning your FAR into "air rights," as they're known in common parlance.
-Transferring air rights away to a nearby landowner is a common way to monetize "land" (in effect, development rights – land in New York City has little value without the right to build on it) when a property is landmarked (where the Landmarks Preservation Commission will not allow you to tear down or build on top of a historic building), or is filled with rent-regulated tenants (as is common in tenements and other older buildings with six or more apartments, which are covered under rent control or stabilization laws), or is perhaps just built too densely to tear down.
+Especially in higher-density zoning districts (such as in Midtown Manhattan, the Financial District, downtown Brooklyn, and Long Island City), developers can even trade floor area with owners of adjacent (or, in rare cases – for example, involving landmarks – even non-adjacent) parcels of land, turning your FAR into "air rights," as they're known in common parlance.
+Transferring air rights away to a nearby landowner is a common way to monetize "land" (in effect, development rights – land in New York City has little value without the right to build on it) when a property is landmarked (where the Landmarks Preservation Commission will not allow you to tear down or build on top of a historic building), or is filled with rent-regulated tenants (as is common in tenements and other older buildings with six or more apartments, which are covered under rent control laws), or is perhaps just built too densely to tear down.